 By popular demand, I’m sharing what I packed for the hospital!
 I polled you guys on Instagram if you wanted to see the items we used or both the items we used and didn’t use, and everyone said both.
 So here we are.

 If you’re one of the 5 or fewer men that read this blog occasionally… you might want to skip the below.
 This is a post for the ladies and could be read as TMI if it doesn’t pertain to you!
 That’s your warning.

 I used my MZ Wallace bags for the hospital and per usual, they were amazing.
 These bags weigh nothing, can be wiped down easily and hold SO much.
-I love, love, love them and plan on using them for Hudson’s diaper bag as well.
+I love, love, love them and plan on using them for Hudson’s diaper bag as well with a ToteSavvy insert.

 For Me | Packed and Needed:

 Two pairs of comfortable pajamas that button (for feeding)

 Large towel wrap and loofah – the ones in the hospital are thin and very small.
 Your own towel will feel like a luxury!

 Pillow + Colored Pillowcase – so you know which one is yours